Navigation and Search in C++

 To find usages of the current symbol and related entities, Press Ctrl+Shift+F7 or choosefrom the main menu.

-With a single shortcut, ReSharper helps you quickly navigate to the declaration of a type or a function from any position within its body.
+With a single shortcut, you can jump in the editor to the declaration of a type or a function from any position within its body.

 To go to containing declaration, Press Ctrl+[ or choosefrom the main menu.

 With the Next/Previous Member commands, you can quickly navigate between members and nested types in code files or between tags in markup files.